- By: Andrew David Easler, Esq.

 Cost: There can be significant costs associated with buying a franchise, including the initial franchise fee, startup costs, and ongoing royalty payments.

-Reputation Tied to Others: Other franchises' performance and reputation can impact your business, as the public often perceives franchises as a unified entity.
+Reputation Tied to Others: The performance and reputation of other franchises can impact your business, as the public often perceives franchises as a unified entity.

 Restrictions on Transfer of Ownership: Selling your franchise or transferring ownership may require approval from the franchisor and could be subject to certain conditions.